Workers’ Compensation Lawyers

 Every case is unique, and every client has different needs.
-For the most accurate understanding of your claim's value, consult a Tabor Law Firm, P.A., workers' compensation attorney.
-Our experienced lawyers know what it takes to win in Mississippi.
+For the most accurate understanding of your claim’s value, consult a Tabor Law Firm, P.A., workers’ compensation attorney.
+We know what it takes to win in Mississippi.
 We understand the factors that affect benefits and how to make a strong case for maximum results.
-In our firm's 30-year history, our lawyers have recovered millions of dollars in damages – including many settlements of over $100,000 - for injured workers.
+In our firm’s 30-year history, our lawyers have recovered millions of dollars in damages – including many settlements of over $100,000 – for injured workers.

 Were you hurt at work in Mississippi?
 We offer free consultations to potential clients.
 At no cost to you, a member of our team can explain your compensation options and help you decide what to do next.
 There is no obligation to hire us.
 Just answers.